You already care about how you sleep.

-Remember more dreams.
-Understand them.
+Remember more dreams

-Dream capture on waking
+Dream recording with voice or text on waking

-Patterns and emotional themes across dreams
+Patterns and emotions tracked across dreams

 Shape your dreams